 Payment is required in full upon completion of work and check-out occurs at the time of job order pick-up.
 No job order is released until payment is received in full.
 LaGuardia Studio accepts credit cards, personal checks, New York University chartfield account numbers and departmental grant checks where applicable.
 LaGuardia Studio reserves the right to hold or terminate any service job due to problems with payment.
 Please make personal checks payable to New York University.

-Turnaround policies for the LaGuardia Studio Wide-Format Archival Print Service job orders is one week and under; turnaround begins at approval of color proofs.
-Turnaround policies for the LaGuardia Studio 3D Print Service and 3D Scanning Service are 10 business days and under.
-All LaGuardia Studio service jobs are expedited in the order of submission.
-Larger volume and more complicated projects may require more time, so please consult with the LaGuardia Studio staff prior to job submission in the case of time-sensitive projects.
+Turnaround policies for the LaGuardia Studio 3D Print and 3D Scanning Service are 10 business days and under.
+All LaGuardia Studio job orders are expedited in the order of submission.
+Job orders that include a large volume of parts, complicated prototype design, intensive evaluation testing, and requests submitted during NYU’s end of semester finals periods may require more time.
+Please consult with the LaGuardia Studio staff prior to job submission for turnaround estimates, particularly in planning for production of time-sensitive projects.